LAW MAGNET PROGRAM

 - 11th grade: Legal Aspects of Real Estate/Property Honors, Criminal Law Honors, $,1000

 - 12th grade: Business/Contract Law Honors, Constitutional Law Honors, $1,000

-It is recommended that incoming 9th grade Law Magnet students take Freshman Communication and Health at JSerra Summer School.
+It is recommended that incoming 9th grade Law Magnet students take First Year Seminar and Health at JSerra Summer School.
 This is recommended, not required.

 JSerra students are required to complete classes in the Fine Arts.
 It is recommended that they consider taking Theater, Choir, or 2-D Design.

 Sophomore, junior, and senior Law Magnet students may participate in the fall Mock Trial training and the Orange County Constitutional Rights Foundation Mock Trial Competition.
 Sophomore, junior, and senior students will participate in the internal JSerra Mock Trial training and spring Mock Trial Competition.

 Law Magnet fees will be billed to your FACTS account.